Chickpeas Dry Beans Faba Beans Fenugreek Lentils Peas Soybeans Field Management Insects

 Grasshopper Bait Products

 Spreadable wheat bran bait products offer additional solutions for grasshopper control and use as part of an integrated pest management protocol.
-Registered use varies by product, but Eco Bran (dry bean, canola, field borders) or Nolo Bait™ (all crops) are both registered for application on field borders and headlands.
-These bran products need to be spread over the soil surface using a specialized mechanical applicator or valmar and often require repeat applications.
+Registered use varies by product, but Eco Bran is registered for use in dry bean fields.
+Bran products need to be spread over the soil surface using a specialized mechanical applicator or valmar and often require repeat applications.

-Eco Bran and Nolo Bait™ work via ingestion and require that the grasshoppers consume the product.
-Following consumption of the bait, grasshoppers typically die in 18 hours to three days (Eco Bran) and three to six weeks (Nolo Bait™).
-For both products, applications should be made when grasshoppers are small (in the third instar stage) with higher rates needed for larger grasshoppers or denser populations.
+Eco Bran works via ingestion and requires that the grasshoppers consume the product.
+Following consumption of the bait, grasshoppers typically die in 18 hours to three days.
+Applications should be made when grasshoppers are small (in the third instar stage) with higher rates needed for larger grasshoppers or denser populations.

 Eco Bran contains carbaryl as the insecticide active ingredient and is formulated to not breakdown under UV light for up to 21 days when applied in fields.
 However, if applied Eco Bran has disintegrated due to rain and is no longer visible in treated areas it will need to be reapplied.